 The AP-7 Motorway – known as the Autopista del Mediterraneo and Autopista del Sol along the western side of the Costa del Sol – provides a good alternative to the A-7 if you’re travelling long distances.
 The motorway has three stretches within the Malaga province:

 - Fuengirola to Marbella

 - Estepona to Sotogrande

-At several points on the coast the road divides into the AP-7 toll stretches and the A-7 non-toll stretches and it’s easy to find yourself on the wrong one.
+At several points on the coast the road divides into the AP-7 toll stretches and the A-7 non-toll stretches; it’s easy to find yourself on the wrong one so pay attention.
 The AP-7 motorway is signposted and has a red circle under it saying Peaje (toll), and the A-7 is usually signposted as A-7 Costa.
 Once you’re on a toll stretch you cannot get off until the next exit nor avoid paying the toll fee.
 Aside from concentrating when approaching the division of the road, an easy rule is to always keep right for the A-7 or always keep left for the AP-7.
 Beware of drives changing lanes at the last minute on or near the interchanges.